Gabe07737/Setting-up-Active-Directory/README.md

   <img src="https://github.com/user-attachments/assets/92c23fb4-b871-4fc5-a5ca-4e44ffbbe694" height="75%" width="100%" alt="domain joining"/>
 </p>
 <p>
-  Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain.
+  Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain:
 </p>
 <p>
   Create a new OU named “_CLIENTS” and drag Client-1 into there: